 Rare adverse events associated with NSAIDs include problems with:

 - fluid retention

-- kidneys (see below)
+- the kidneys

-- heart and circulation
+- the heart and circulation

 Peptic ulcers and gastrointestinal bleeding